LauncherOne: 2015 redesign: new engines, larger payloads, new carrier aircraft

-News reports in September 2015 indicate that the higher payload is to be achieved by longer fuel tanks and the NewtonThree engine but this will mean that White Knight Two will no longer be able to lift it to launch altitude.
-The rocket will be carried to launch altitude by a Boeing 747.
-The revised LauncherOne will utilize both the Newton 3 and Newton 4 rocket engines.
+News reports in September 2015 indicated that the higher payload is to be achieved by longer fuel tanks and the NewtonThree engine but this will mean that White Knight Two would no longer be able to lift it to launch altitude.
+The rocket was to be carried to launch altitude by a Boeing 747.
+The revised LauncherOne utilizes both the Newton 3 and Newton 4 rocket engines.

 In December 2015, Virgin announced a change to the carrier plane for LauncherOne, as well as a substantially-larger design point for the rocket itself.
 The carrier aircraft will now be a Boeing 747, which will in turn allow a larger LauncherOne to carry heavier payloads than previously planned.
 The modification work on the particular Boeing 747 that Virgin has purchased is expected to be completed in 2016, to be followed by Orbital test launches of the rocket in 2017.